trevorstephens/gplearn/doc/examples.rst

 .. image:: images/ex1_fig2.png
     :align: center

 Not bad :class:`SymbolicRegressor`!
 We were able to fit a very smooth function to the data, while the tree-based estimators created very "blocky" decision surfaces.
 The Random Forest appears to have smoothed out some of the wrinkles but in both cases the tree models have fit very well to the training data, but done worse on out-of-sample data.

 We can also inspect the program that the :class:`SymbolicRegressor` found::

-    graph = pydot.graph_from_dot_data(est_gp._program.export_graphviz())
+    graph = pydotplus.graphviz.graph_from_dot_data(est_gp._program.export_graphviz())
     Image(graph.create_png())

 .. image:: images/ex1_child.png